sensu/sensu-docs/content/sensu-go/5.16/guides/deploying.md

 <p style="text-align:center"><i>Sensu clustered architecture with embedded etcd and PostgreSQL event storage</i></p>

-In load testing Sensu Go has proven capable of processing 36,000 events per second when using PostgreSQL as the event store.
+In load testing, Sensu Go has proven capable of processing 36,000 events per second when using PostgreSQL as the event store.
 See the [sensu-perf project repository][10] for a detailed explanation of our testing methodology and results.

 #### Create and maintain clusters